andycroll/andycroll.com/_posts/2021/2021-01-25-memoize-expensive-code.md

 ## Why not?

-A piece of code can only be memoized _only if_ calling the code again would have the same output as replacing that function call with its return value.
+A piece of code can be memoized _only if_ calling the code again would have the same output as replacing that function call with its return value.

 If you're looking at method calls with parameters, you can create a memoized lookup table, but it's more complex than the examples in this article.